 The Mini-LED case for big screens

 OLED's headline weakness is brightness — most OLEDs peak at 800-1,200 nits and sustain around 200-400 nits for full-screen content.
-Mini-LED isn't constrained by per-pixel power: the QN85 measures 1,800-2,100 nits peak HDR on a 10% window and sustains around 700 nits full-screen.
+Mini-LED is not constrained by per-pixel power: the QN85 measures 1,800-2,100 nits peak HDR on a 10% window and sustains around 700 nits full-screen.
 In a bright living room — south-facing windows, no shades — the QN85 is meaningfully more impactful than any OLED.

 OLED's headline strength is per-pixel black level (true black, infinite contrast).
-Mini-LED with 1,300-ish zones can't match this.
+Mini-LED with 1,300-ish zones cannot match this.
 In test patterns with bright objects against pure black, the QN85 shows visible halo blooming (5-7 cm).
 In real content (movies, sports, gaming) this is far less visible — your eye adapts and the high overall brightness makes the blooming less perceptually offensive.

 For a bright-room buyer, Mini-LED wins.
 For a dedicated home theater with light control, OLED wins.
 The QN85 85" is built for the first category.
+Practical brightness comparison: the QN85 measures more than 40% brighter than the LG C4 at full-screen white, and nearly 3x brighter on 10% HDR windows.

 Where the QN85 sits in Samsung's range